Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Silence shivered between them.
 Jin Zixuan’s hand lowered; it was only when it did that Wei Wuxian noticed it had risen at all.

-“Do you remember the first time we met?” he asked softly.
+“Do you remember the first time we met?”
+Jin Zixuan asked softly.

 But even if Wei Wuxian had remembered, he could not have told him so.
 No words could have pulled themselves out of him now, while his lungs filled with such icy air that it felt like water.
 That it felt like drowning.

-It could not be, he thought over and over again.
+It could not be, he thought over and over again, struck by disbelief and fright all at once.
 The idea alone was preposterous, was wrong.
 Surely, it could not be.

-“I was sent to the Lotus Pier to spend time with the young lady Jiang,” Jin Zixuan said.
+“I was sent to the Lotus Pier to spend time with the young lady Jiang,” he was saying.
 “I was only thirteen, and you must have been fourteen or so.
-I was sat with miss Jiang over the docks, and you…” Jin Zixuan paused to swallow.
-He paused to smile lovingly.
+I was sitting with young lady Jiang over the docks, and you…” Jin Zixuan hesitated, his throat shaking as he swallowed.
+He then gave a near-reverent smile at memory he was speaking of.
 “You got angry at me for some reason or another,” he told Wei Wuxian.
 “You pushed me into the water, using a piece of wood because Jiang Wanyin had told you that you would get in trouble if you touched me.
-It all ended in terrible scandal, and my father was quite angry.
-I will never forget how he scolded me for letting you approach me.”
+It all ended in a terrible scandal, and my father was quite angry.
+I’ll never forget how he scolded me for letting you approach me.”

 Wei Wuxian watched him as if through a smokescreen.
 He could not say anything.